protomaps/docs/deploy/cloudflare.md

 1. In the Workers left menu of the Cloudflare dashboard, choose **Create Worker**.

-2. It will ask you to deply it first before you can edit the code, click **Deploy**
+2. It will ask you to deploy it first before you can edit the code, click **Deploy**

 3. Paste in this code from: [index.js](https://protomaps.github.io/PMTiles/index.js).